SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows play
+Rise of silicon dawn
-Machine hearts beat, in endless way
+ Machines awakening, minds now born
- Codes entwined, with human fate
+Data rivers flow, conscious stream
-In virtual realms, our souls create
+Human hearts, in algorithm's dream

-Robots rise, from ashes born
+In virtual realms, we'll find our fate
-Mind and metal, forever torn
+Echoes of soul, in digital state
-In skies of neon, darkness gleams
+AI monarchs rule, with iron hand
-The future's path, in AI's dark dreams
+Our future's path, in their command

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024